 Sarah Rose is a writer living in New York City.
 She thinks that’s the greatest sentence she ever wrote.

-Sarah Rose is the author of FOR ALL THE TEA IN CHINA: How England Stole the World’s Favorite Drink and Changed History (Viking, 2010), the true story of a 19th Century botanist who traveled undercover in Qing China to steal the secrets of tea for England and the East India Company; the largest act of corporate espionage in the history of the world.
+Sarah Rose is the author of FOR ALL THE TEA IN CHINA: How England Stole the World’s Favorite Drink and Changed History (Viking), the true story of a 19th Century botanist who traveled undercover in Qing China to steal the secrets of tea for England and the East India Company; the largest act of corporate espionage in the history of the world.
 Named the BBC’s Book of the Week, FOR ALL THE TEA IN CHINA was called “a wonderful combination of scholarship and storytelling” by NPR and “An enthusiastic tale of how the humble leaf became a global addiction,” by the Financial Times.
-It was named a 2010 Editor’s Choice pick in Booklist, 2010 Best in History and Biography in Strategy+Business magazine, and received an AudioPhile Earphones Award for the author-read audiobook.
+It was named a 2010 Editor’s Choice pick in Booklist, 2010 Best in History and Biography in Strategy+Business magazine, and received an AudioPhile Earphones Award for the best author-read audiobook.

-She is represented by the David Black Literary Agency and can be contacted at sarah(at)sarahrose(dot)com.
+She can be contacted at sarah(at)sarahrose(dot)com.